huy/knn_text_classification/README.markdown

 **Build**

-To build project we need sbt tool, which can be install following [this instruction] (https://github.com/harrah/xsbt/wiki).
+To build project we need sbt tool, which can be install following https://github.com/harrah/xsbt/wiki.

     $sbt
     >compile # compile